timbotron/lemon-filling/README.md

   * By passing a query a page-name and locale id, get all the terms for that page
   * Terms returned can be referenced by a tag for easy templating
   * Admin section is dead simple to use

-====== Workflow ======
-===== Need to create first page =====
-  - By default, English is first language
-  - Go to Terms, default is first language
-  - Hit Add Terms
-  - Add all Terms that will appear on page
-  - Go to Pages
-  - Create new Page
-  - Add Terms to that Page, there is first 40char on right

-# Admin Area

-## Locale

-   * List of locales
-   * Ability to add new / edit / delete

-## Terms

-   * Dropdown of current locale selected
-   * List of all terms
-     * term_tag
-     * full term
-   * Ability to add new term, and keep adding more with jQuery
-   * Ability to edit existing, delete (which deletes for all locales)

-## Pages

-   * List of pages
-   * Ability to add new page, adding terms to it with jQuery
-   * Ability to edit page, where terms can be removed/added
-   * Ability to delete page, deletes for all locales

 # Schema